brendanhu/ccircle/pyproject/scenario01/README.md

+The main.py file should be run to display the scenario.

-GOAL: Fill in the code in Solution.py for the function 'moveTowardPizza' to ensure that the cat finds the pizza!
+GOAL: Fill in Solution.py's function 'moveTowardPizza' to ensure that the cat finds the pizza!

 Use the following functions to understand the cat's situation: